pdp10/sbpipe/developer_guide.md

 ## Introduction
-This guide is meant for developers and aims to fix some common practices for developing this project.
+This guide is meant for developers and contains guidelines for developing this project.

 ## Development model
 This project follows the Feature-Branching model.
 Briefly, there are two main branches: `master` and `develop`.
 The former contains the history of stable releases, the latter contains the history of development.
-The `master` branch only serves as checkout points for production hotfixes or as merge point for release-x.x.x branches.
-The `develop` branch only serves for feature-bugfix integration and as checkout point.
+The `master` branch contains checkout points for production hotfixes or merge points for release-x.x.x branches.
+The `develop` branch is used for feature-bugfix integration and checkout point in development.
 Nobody should directly develop in here.
 The `develop` branch is versionless (just call it *-dev*).

 ### Conventions
+To manage the project in a more consistent way, here is a list of conventions to follow:

-- Each new feature is developed in a separate branch called featureNUMBER, where NUMBER is the number of the issue discussing this feature.
-The first line of each commit message for this branch should report (Issue #NUMBER) at the end or beginning, but before the first dot.
+- Each new feature is developed in a separate branch forked from *develop*.
+This new branch is called *featureNUMBER*, where *NUMBER* is the number of the GitHub Issue discussing that feature.
+The first line of each commit message for this branch should contain the string *Issue #NUMBER* at the beginning.
 Doing so, the commit is automatically recorded by the Issue Tracking System for that specific Issue.
-Note that `#` is required.
+Note that the sharp (#) symbol is required.
-- Same for each new bug-fix, but in this case the branch name is called bugfixNUMBER.
+- The same for each new bugfix, but in this case the branch name is called bugfixNUMBER.
-- Same for each new hot-fix, but in this case the branch name is called hotfixNUMBER.
+- The same for each new hotfix, but in this case the branch name is called hotfixNUMBER and is forked from *master*.

 ### Work flow
-- Each new feature is checked out from the `develop` branch.
-- Same for new generic bug fixes.
-- Each new hot-fix is checked out from the `master` branch.

 The procedure for checking out a new feature from the `develop` branch
 is:
 ```
 $ git checkout -b feature10 develop
 ```
 This creates the `feature10` branch off `develop`.
+This feature10 is discussed in *Issue #10* in GitHub.
-When you are ready to add and commit your work, run:
+When you are ready to commit your work, run:
 ```
-$ git commit -am "Summary of the changes (Issue #10).
+$ git commit -am "Issue #10, summary of the changes.
 Detailed
 description of the changes, if any."
 $ git push origin feature10       # sometimes and at the end.
 ```